sparkflows/sparkflows-docs/docs/installation/diagnostics/connections.rst

 Test Connection
 -------------

-Once the user selects a connection and clicks on the 'Test Connection' button, they can test the connection.
+Once the user selects a connection and clicks on the ``Test Connection`` button, they can test the connection.

 .. figure:: ../../_assets/diagnositcs/diagnostic-test-connection.png
    :alt: diagnostic-test-connection